-- Pollen: Hummingbirds do not directly consume pollen, but a great deal of pollen can be stuck to their tongues and bills when they sip nectar from flowers.
+Hummingbirds do not directly consume pollen, but a great deal of pollen can be stuck to their tongues and bills when they sip nectar from flowers.
 Some of that pollen is ingested, and it can be a minor source of protein even though it wasn't directly eaten.
-Less than 10 percent of the ingested pollen is actually digested, however, which shows that while viable, this is not a common food source for hummingbirds.
+However, less than 10 percent of the ingested pollen is actually digested.
+This shows that, while viable, this is not a common food source for hummingbirds.

 Attracting Hummingbirds With Food

-- Plant native flowers and flowering shrubs and trees that produce nectar-rich blooms.
+- Plant native flowers and flowering shrubs and trees that produce nectar-rich blooms, including honeysuckle and coral bells.
 Red, tubular flowers will attract the most birds, and choosing hummingbird flowers that bloom throughout the season will ensure an adequate nectar supply for months.
 Consider removing flowers hummingbirds don't like and replacing them with better nectar-producing blooms instead.

 - Avoid spraying for insects or spiders in the garden or around your home, and do not knock down webs or otherwise disrupt the insects.
 Rely on hummingbirds and other insect-eating birds to provide natural pest control instead.